jakub-kudela/snake/README.md

 # Snake

 A simple game made in **Pascal** in 2009.
-It is a variation of a well known video game called Snake.
+It is a variation of the well known video game.
-The code itself is pretty unreadable as I had no previous experience with any best practices.
+The code is pretty unreadable as I had no previous experience with any best practices.
-However, I still have feelings for this project because it was my first self-programmed game.
+However, I still have feelings for this project because it was my first programmed game.

 [![Snake](http://img.youtube.com/vi/mhRqh4NWYys/0.jpg)](http://www.youtube.com/watch?v=mhRqh4NWYys "Snake")